GUIDE 2024

 LinkedIn

 Suppose you are not applying for a specific job but are looking for better opportunities.
-In that case, you should use the content on your knowledge manager resume to update your LinkedIn profile.
+In that case, you can use the content on your knowledge manager resume to update your LinkedIn profile.
 Recruiters and hiring managers use LinkedIn to search for candidates.
-Your up-to-date LinkedIn profile may show up in a search, and you might get the job you were looking for.
+Your up-to-date LinkedIn profile can show up in a search, and you might get the job you were looking for.

 Job Sites